 Introducing Mar Del Plata

 During the week, and especially outside of summer, the crowds disperse, hotel prices drop and the place takes on a more relaxed feel.
-And if summer crowds don’t appeal, visit in spring or autumn, when prices are lower and the area’s natural attractions are easier to enjoy.
-After all, Mardel is a large city and has attractions other than its beach.
+Out-of-season visitors will find that Mardel is a large city with plenty of attractions other than its beach.

 Rivadavia becomes a pedestrian street only during the summer months; San Martín is always pedestrian.